elastisys/compliantkubernetes-apps/README.md

 `./bin/ck8s kubeconfig admin <sc|wc> [cluster_name]`

-Which email addresses should be allowed can be configured by setting `clusterAdmin.admins` in `sc-config.yaml`/`wc-config.yaml`.
+Which email addresses should be allowed can be configured by setting `clusterAdmin.admins` in `common-config.yaml` or `sc-config.yaml` and `wc-config.yaml`.
 Also make sure to set `dex.allowedDomains` in `sc-config.yaml`, and `kube_oidc_url` in your `group_vars`.

 This admin kubeconfig can access everything in the cluster.

 #### User access

 After the cluster setup has completed RBAC resources and namespaces will have been created for the user.
-You can configure what namespaces should be created and which users that should get access using the following configuration options:
+You can configure what namespaces should be created and which users that should get access using the following configuration options in `wc-config.yaml`:

 ```yaml
 user: